Medical Training & Residency

 Madigan Army Medical Center is one of only 21 surgical simulation centers in the United States to achieve a Level One status—the highest for surgical education excellence.
 It’s also the sole recipient of a three-year accreditation from the American College of Surgeons.

-Find out more about becoming a Soldier and if a career in the Army is right for you.
+Find out if a career in Army Medicine is right for you.

 Common questions about medical training.